 In addition, once you get your reverse mortgage, you don’t pay anything back every month.
 In fact, no money is due on the loan until the last homeowner on the deed passes away or moves out of the residence.

 By contrast, a standard home equity loan is available to anyone, regardless of age.
 There is no residence restriction and you don’t even need to take a course or undergo any kind of counselling before you take out the loan and get your money.
 You also start to pay the loan back immediately, just like you do with other lines of credit.

 Are Reverse Mortgages as Risky as Home Equity Loans?

 The only payments you need to be concerned with when you have a reverse mortgage are any property taxes and your homeowners insurance.
 You must keep up to date with these payments and maintain your home in good condition.
 As long as you do this and remain in your home, your reverse mortgage will not come due.
-With a home equity loan, you also have to pay homeowners insurance and taxes, in addition to the monthly payments you must make on the loan.
+With a home equity loan, you also have to pay homeowners insurance and taxes.
+In addition to the monthly payments, you must make payments on the loan.